kazurayam/VisualTestingInKatalonStudio/README.md

 This test generates a report at `<projectDir>/Materials/index.html` where you will find screenshot-comparison result.

+You can see an example output in action uploaded public : http://vtprojects.kazurayam.com/VisualTestingInKatalonStudio/Materials/index.html

 Please find the html using Windows Explorer or Mac Finder.
 Unfortunately Katalon Studio GUI does not let us see the Materials/index.html.
 Open the html with your favorite web browser.
 You should bookmark it.

 The Materials/index.html would show a list of source images plus the images as comparison result.